tomverbeure/arrow_deca_retro_cape/README.md

 # DECA Retro Cape

+**IMPORTANT: this PCB is unusuable due to an incorrect spacing between the connectors!!!**

 ![Arrow DECA Retro Cape 3D](./doc/arrow_deca_retro_cape_3d.png)

 This project is a plug-in PCB for the Arrow DECA FPGA board to extend it with the